Schools and Child Care

 Resources for vaccine outreach

 Vaccine outreach actively promotes the use of COVID-19 vaccine.
 It also normalizes COVID-19 vaccine by making vaccine information and conversations commonplace—an accepted, routine aspect of your school's social and physical environment.
+A critical element of vaccine outreach is letting your community know why they should be vaccinated and where they can find vaccine.

 Outreach material includes posters, social media messages, flyers, infographics, videos, email—simple messages designed to encourage the use and acceptance of vaccine.
 Choose resources that speak to your target audience and address relevant concerns.
 Providing culturally relevant information about vaccine can help people understand how to keep their communities safe and healthy over time.